Avid-Xenoblade-Player/Zero-G-Bees-PSHS/README.md

 for now though, this branch of the repo is empty (i hope you know what that means). you'll have to switch over to the other branch to find all the demo stuff from last year's competition guidelines and resources

 lol :)

+and from your non-local non-year-12, i hereby claim the title of first committer